LMikhail/Tipster/docs/en/general/architecture.md

 **Responsible for:** Directly executing queries and finding all possible solutions for a given logical goal.
 It is the "workhorse" of the system, implementing the classic mechanisms of logic programming.

 *   **Input:** A logical goal (from the [API Layer](#api-layer--adapters)) and, optionally, an optimized execution plan (from the [Intelligent Pipeline](#intelligent-pipeline)).
+*   **Term Decomposition:** Transforms complex Clojure structures into optimized form for efficient unification.
+Key stages:
+    *   **Structural Analysis:** Breaking down compound terms into functor and arguments
+    *   **Recursive Processing:** Decomposition of nested collections (vectors, maps, sets)
+    *   **Unification Metadata:** Creating indexes and signatures for fast matching
+    *   **PKVT Integration:** Conversion to atomic records for storage
-*   **Interaction:** Actively queries the [Knowledge Base (PKVT)](#knowledge-base-pkvt) to retrieve facts and rules needed to prove the goal.
+*   **Interaction:** Actively queries the [Knowledge Base (PKVT)](#knowledge-base-pkvt) to retrieve facts and rules, and delegates solution search to the [Combinatorial Machine](#combinatorial-machine).
 *   **Output:** A lazy sequence of solutions, where each solution is a set of bound variables.

 **Architectural Rationale ("Why"):**
-1.  **A Proven Core:** The engine is based on time-tested algorithms: Robinson's unification for term matching and backtracking for traversing the solution tree.
-This ensures correctness and completeness of the search.
+1.  **A Proven Core:** The engine is based on time-tested algorithms: Robinson's unification for term matching.
+This ensures correctness of the search.
 2.  **Lazy Sequences:** Returning results as lazy sequences is an idiomatic Clojure solution.
 It is extremely memory-efficient, allowing for the processing of potentially infinite or very large result sets without loading them all into memory at once.
-3.  **Separation of "Mechanics" from "Strategy":** The engine is responsible for the *mechanics* of the search (how to unify, how to backtrack).
-It deliberately does not handle the *strategy* (in what order to try the goals).
-It delegates this task to the [Intelligent Pipeline](#intelligent-pipeline), which allows the core to remain simple and reliable, while the optimizer can be as complex as needed.
+3.  **Separation of "Unification" from "Search":** The engine is responsible for *unification* of terms and state management.
+It delegates *search with backtracking* to the [Combinatorial Machine](#combinatorial-machine), allowing each component to be specialized and efficient.

+### Combinatorial Machine

+**Responsible for:** Implementing algorithms for solution search in the space of logical possibilities.
+This is an independent architectural block that encapsulates various strategies for traversing the search tree.

+*   **Input:** A logical goal and a set of available rules from the [Knowledge Base](#knowledge-base-pkvt).
+*   **Algorithms:** Search with backtracking, depth-first search, breadth-first search, iterative deepening.
+*   **Output:** A sequence of potential solutions for the [Execution Engine](#execution-engine).

+**Architectural Rationale ("Why"):**
+1.  **Search Modularity:** Separating search into a distinct component allows experimentation with different strategies (DFS, BFS, A*) without changing the unification logic.
+2.  **Scalability:** The Combinatorial Machine can be optimized for specific types of tasks or even distributed across multiple nodes.
+3.  **Reusability:** The same search algorithm can be used for different types of logical tasks, from simple queries to complex planning and optimization.

 ### Intelligent Pipeline